tkcranny/Cosc3000_Project1/data_vis/static/presentation/slides.md

 ![Distribution of program fees by faculty](/static/presentation/images/faculty_fees_outliers_trans.png)

+Note:
+2 crazy outliers:
-Note: 2 crazy outliers, EAIT one because of a glitch, but the valid price for international students doing a bachelor of Engineering (honours) **and** a Masters of Engineering.
+- EAIT one because of a glitch, but the valid price for international students doing a bachelor of Engineering (honours) **and** a Masters of Engineering.

 --